Adrian Adgar

 Adrian Adgar (born 1965) is a retired cyclist who competed for England.

 Cycling career

 Adgar finished runner-up in the 1987 British National Madison Championships with Paul Wain.
 He represented England in the 10 miles scratch race event, at the 1986 Commonwealth Games in Edinburgh, Scotland.
+Adrian Adgar competed in the Men's 10 Mile Scratch Race at the 1986 Commonwealth Games in Edinburgh, Scotland.